 - Not enough room in the jaws to accommodate the tongue properly

 Perils of Untreated Sleep Breathing Disorders in Children

 All of the above—narrow dental arches, no room for the tongue, and enlarged tonsils—are fuel for the fire when it comes to the likelihood of developing a sleep breathing disorder.
 Disordered breathing that occurs at night is often a result of obstructive sleep apnea, which is defined as an airway issue that impedes or interrupts breathing while sleeping.

 Known as one of the most severe sleep breathing disorders, obstructive sleep apnea often results in episodes of complete cessation of breathing.
 Every time one of these blockages occurs, a sleep apnea patient is roused from sleep as the brain signals the body to breathe.
 These blockages disrupt the sleep cycle, leading to consequences such as sleep deprivation, chronic daytime fatigue, and poor performance at work or school.

 Connor’s video concluded that by addressing the airway issues, he experienced significant improvement in both his grades and his behavior.
-Because the symptoms of hyperactivity and sleep disorder are so common in children, if your child is dealing with any of the above behavioral issues on a regular basis, your local Pittsford sleep apnea dentist, Dr. Guarnieri, urges you to schedule a sleep study for your child as soon as possible.
-Pittsford Dental Excellence Center specializes in sleep apnea dentistry, a focus of dental science that emphasizes evaluating the airway to diagnose and treat airway issues including sleep-breathing disorders.
+Because the symptoms of hyperactivity and sleep disorder are so common in children, if your child is dealing with any of the above behavioral issues on a regular basis, your local Pittsford sleep apnea dentist, Dr. Ricardo, urges you to schedule a sleep study for your child as soon as possible.
+Pittsford Smiles Dental specializes in sleep apnea dentistry, a focus of dental science that emphasizes evaluating the airway to diagnose and treat airway issues including sleep-breathing disorders.